 Following my PhD, I was appointed Clinical Lecturer at Nottingham University, there my interest focused on investigating the innate immune mechanisms during corneal inflammation.
 I found that the immune adhesion molecule CD34 is a unique marker for human corneal stromal keratocyte (corneal fibroblast) activation.
 While at Nottingham, I also helped to establish the effectiveness of a new surgical technique called ‘Fine Needle Diathermy’ to treat long standing corneal vascularisation.
 This treatment helps against chronic corneal vascularisation such as from herpes keratitis or chronic corneal graft rejection and has been adopted around the world.
 I also developed techniques in corneal confocal imaging and my work has highlighted the benefit of this in the early detection of diabetic peripheral neuropathy (published in The Lancet).

-At Southampton, he leads a corneal infection research group comprising a post-doctoral fellow, PhD & undergraduate research students.
-His research focus is to develop new diagnostic techniques for corneal infections such as anterior segment OCT & novel microbial diagnostic detection platforms.
-He also runs a clinical surgical research programme with the aim to develop optimal methods for keratoplasty, including laser based approaches.
-As part of the UK Collagen Cross-linking Consortium, he and his team at Southampton have performed over 300, using an accelerated protocol collagen cross-linking procedures for keratoconus patients with favorable outcomes.
+At the University of Southampton I lead a corneal infection research group comprising a post-doctoral fellow, PhD and undergraduate research students.
+My research focus is to develop new diagnostic techniques for corneal infections such as anterior segment OCT and novel microbial diagnostic detection platforms.
+I also run a clinical surgical research programme with the aim to develop optimal methods for keratoplasty, including laser based approaches.
+As part of the UK Collagen Cross-linking Consortium, me and my team at Southampton have performed over 300, using an accelerated protocol collagen cross-linking procedures for keratoconus patients with favorable outcomes.

 Associate Professor in Ophthalmology, University of Southampton